 Czech government closes most shops, restaurants to fight coronavirus

-The Czech government said it was shutting most shops and restaurants on Saturday for 10 days as part of measures to contain the spread of the new coronavirus.
+The Czech government shut most shops and restaurants for 10 days on Saturday to widen its response to the spread of coronavirus.
+The surprise move, which the public learned about on Saturday morning, is in addition to other restrictions imposed in recent days, including closing schools and banning public events such as sports games or concerts.

-The measure, announced overnight, followed other restrictions imposed in past days, including closing schools and banning public events such as sports games or concerts.
-From Monday, foreign travel will be banned and foreigners will be barred from entering the country.
+Foreign travel will be banned and foreigners will be barred from entering the country from Monday.
+People working in border areas will be allowed to cross borders while the state wants to keep imports and exports moving.
+The Czech Republic, which has a population of 10.7 million people, reported 27 news cases on Saturday, pushing the number of confirmed infections to 177, with no deaths, the Health Ministry said.
+Daily tests have risen into the hundreds in the past week.

-Exceptions to the order on closing shops included food stores, pharmacies, banks, post offices, gas stations and takeaway food establishments.
-"We wanted to avoid people going to shopping centres today," Prime Minister Andrej Babis told a news conference on Saturday, broadcast on television.
+The new order excludes food stores, pharmacies, banks, post offices, gas stations and takeaway food premises.
+"We wanted to avoid people going to shopping centres today," Prime Minister Andrej Babis said in a televised news conference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)